Combining social, entrepreneurial, and diversity aspects or simply diving into the changemaking

 Additional added value to the training were the two special nights of Organizational Fair and FuckUp night that provided space to share ideas, current work, and issues that the youth workers are dealing with, as well as the opportunity to share the failures and learn from them.
-The last is especially valued in the entrepreneurial environment as among the other things it trains the attitude and the ability to deal fast with the bad experience, to learn from it and to move on, not letting yourself to depression and burnout.
+The last is especially valued in the entrepreneurial environment, as among the other things, it helps develop the positive attitude and ability to deal fast with a bad experience, to learn from it and to move on, instead of letting oneself fall to depression and burnout.

 The training in numbers and achievements